 Concrete

-I was in Berlin for a winter and while there I photographed the interior of a building across from my studio, called Haubrok 12.
-The building’s interior consists largely of two open stairwells, with tall windows facing east and west.
-I was in love with the blankness of the walls.
-I began by photographing one wall in each stairwell.
-Eventually I photographed the floor and other walls according to the ways I related to the space and the way the space presented itself each day.
+I was in Berlin for a winter and while there I photographed the interior of a building across from my studio.
+Its interior was dominated by two open stairwells with tall windows that framed dawn and sunset.
+I loved the blankness of the walls.
+I began by photographing two walls, one wall in each stairwell, every morning.
+Eventually I photographed the floor and other walls according to the ways I related to the space, and the ways the space presented itself each day.
 The interior was all hard-surfaced and echoed easily.
 It was usually quiet, conducive to sustained attention.

 These images show a tangle of space, time, light, and my shifting consciousness.
 The space was different each time I moved through it; I do not feel that I gradually came to know it more definitively.
 The walls are painted white and dull beige but they continually took new postures.